v3io/tutorials/README.md

         <td>This demo contains 3 notebooks that:
       1. Train and evaluate a model for detecting if a person is wearing a mask in an image by using Tensorflow.Keras or PyTorch.<br>
       2. Serve the model as a serverless function in a http endpoint.<br>
-      3. Write an automatic pipeline where we download a dataset of images, train and evaluate the model, then optimize the model (using ONNX) and serve it.
+      3. Write an automatic pipeline where you download a dataset of images, train and evaluate the model, then optimize the model (using ONNX) and serve it.
         </td>
     </tr>
     <tr>